2012013382/Cat_or_dog-kaggle-vgg19-tensorflow/README.md

 # Cat_or_dog-kaggle-vgg16-tensorflow
-A simple Tensorflow code for fine-tune VGG-16 to solve 'cat or dog' task in kaggle.
+A simple Tensorflow code for fine-tuning VGG-16 to solve 'cat or dog' task in kaggle.

 ## Requirements